HeapsIO/heaps-doc/H2D-Introduction.md

 ```

 With overriding `hxd.App`'s `update` method Heaps allows us to define what should happen each frame.
-The underlying `h2d.Object` provides us with the basics to change the bitmaps position and rotation.
+The underlying `h2d.Object` (from which `h2d.Bitmap` inherits) provides it with the basics to change the bitmap's position and rotation.

 The next section will discuss `h2d.Object` a bit closer.

 `h2d.Tile` which the bitmap required will be discussed later in another section.